 where Y is the set of string variables that occur in the program and REG is the family of regular languages over the Unicode alphabet.
 We choose regular languages for modeling string sets because they fit elegantly into the validity analysis algorithm in Section 5.5.
 The ordering on REG is language inclusion and SE inherits this ordering pointwise.
-We compute an element of this lattice for every program point with a forward data-flow analysis using standard techniques, such as the monotone frameworks of [Nielson et al. 1999; Kam and Ullman 1977]: For every statement that can appear in the flow graph we define a monotone transfer function $SE \rightarrow SE$ and then compute the least fixed point by iteration.
-First, for each flow-graph string expression we define its abstract denotation by extending every environment map $\Sigma \in SE$ from variables to string expressions, $\hat{\Sigma} : EXP{STRING} \rightarrow REG$:
+We compute an element of this lattice for every program point with a forward data-flow analysis using standard techniques, such as the monotone frameworks of [28; 20]: For every statement that can appear in the flow graph we define a monotone transfer function $SE \to SE$ and then compute the least fixed point by iteration.
+First, for each flow-graph string expression we define its abstract denotation by extending every environment map $\Sigma \in SE$ from variables to string expressions, $\widehat{\Sigma} : EXP{STRING} \to REG$: